-This programme is only open to Year 7 and 8 students and is designed to promote personal development and community pride through the recognition of achievement. .
+This programme is only open to Year 7 and 8 students.
 When students believe they have earned a credit, they must apply to the Principal or Deputy Principal who will verify it for them.
-Children are responsible for keeping track of their progress through their Keys to Success spreadsheet.
+Children are responsible for keeping track of their progress through their Keys to Success tracking sheet, and on seesaw.
 Credits carry over from Year 7 to Year 8 so a student may only have achieved half the credit in Year 7 they can then use those credits to complete the key in Year 8.

 Types of Keys...

 The key is awarded to students who have excelled, shown imporvement in aspects that relate to academic achievement.
 14 credits are needed

 This key is awarded to students who represent the school or participate in the sport, showing fair play, team spirit and commitment.
 14 credits are needed.